yunshengtian/AutoOED/docs/source/content/manual-personal/software-entry.rst

 Software Entry
 --------------

 Welcome to the personal version of AutoOED!
-This section introduces how to start the software and create tasks for optimization.
+This section introduces how to start the software and create experiments for optimization.

 Starting the Software